-For 46 years the Pony Express Riders of Iowa have dedicated their efforts to providing greater opportunities for Iowans with disabilities.
-Each dollar raised by the Pony Express riders is directed toward the goal of helping Iowans with disabilities achieve maximum independence.
+For 50 years the Pony Express Riders of Iowa have dedicated their effort to provide greater opportunities for Iowans with disabilities.
+Each dollar raised by the Pony Express rides is directed toward the goal of helping Iowans with disabilities achieve maximum independence.
 Funds will benefit Easter Seals programs that assist people with disabilities.